The Rules of the Dare

 Share the Love

 Post about your experiences using the hashtag #DigitalDetoxDare on Instagram, Twitter or Facebook.
+You can also join the LIVESTRONG.COM Challenge group on Facebook to share with others doing the dare.
 Tell us about one conversation you had with a family member that went beyond small talk.
 Or journal about it (once everyone's gone, of course).

 Want an even greater challenge?
 Force yourself to ditch your cell (or at least put it on silent) whenever you're in public.
 That frees you up to chat with your barista, strike up a conversation with the cashier at the grocery store or talk to the mom sitting next to you at your daughter's soccer game.

 What Do YOU Think?